 When the combustion efficiency is hindered by faulty spark plugs, a rough idle is almost inevitable.
 The severity can vary quite a lot from one engine design to another.
 But this symptom will always be present.

-7. Engine Difficult To Starts
+7. Engine Difficult To Start

 No matter the year of your vehicle, a classic symptom attributed to bad spark plugs are hard starts.
+If the spark plugs are bad enough, bad spark plugs can cause a car not to start at all.

 Starting the engine requires several conditions, one of them a good air-fuel mixture ignition.
 When spark plugs are faulty this condition is not met or is partially met, which causes the hard starts.